MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-snapshots-forecast.md

     > ![Enable daily snapshots](media/predictive-forecasting-snapshot-enable-daily.png "Enable daily snapshots")

     >[!NOTE]
-    >-	For a forecast that is in progress, the snapshots are taken from the date the option is enabled.
+    >-	For a forecast that's in progress, the snapshots are taken from the date the option is enabled.
-    >-	For a forecast that is scheduled for future, the snapshots are taken from the start date of the forecast.
+    >-	For a forecast that's scheduled for future, the snapshots are taken from the start date of the forecast.
-    >-	The final snapshot of a forecast will be taken on the final day of the forecast.
+    >-	The final snapshot of a forecast is taken on the final day of the forecast.
     >-	Snapshots aren’t taken when a forecast is in inactive state or for the past dates.

 >[!IMPORTANT]